PadmanabhanKann/PadmanabhanKann/README.md

 1. **Population Genetics Simulation**: Python-based model simulating evolutionary fitness landscapes using the **Wright-Fisher algorithm**.
 2. **Genome Visualization Tool**: Interactive circular genome visualization for **mutation analysis** using **NGCircos**.

-Feel free to check out my repositories to see more of my work or reach out if you'd like to collaborate on a project in biology, bioinformatics, or data science!
+ Reach out if you'd like to collaborate on a project in biology, bioinformatics, or data science!

----

-Thanks for visiting my GitHub, and happy coding! 😊